Blaž Zupan

-Blaž Zupan is a Slovenian computer scientist and university professor, * 26 January 1968, Postojna, Slovenia.
+Blaž Zupan (born 26 January 1968 in Postojna, Yugoslavia), is a Slovenian computer scientist and university professor.

 Career

 After finishing the Bežigrad Grammar School in 1986, Zupan graduated in computer science at the University of Ljubljana in 1991.
 Next, he received an MS degree in computer science from University of Houston in 1993 under the mentorship of prof. dr. Albert Mo Kim Cheng.
 In 1997 he received his PhD degree in computer science from the University of Ljubljana under the mentorship of prof. dr. Ivan Bratko.
 After spending two years as a postdoc researcher at the Jožef Stefan Institute in Ljubljana, Zupan became in 1999 an assistant professor at the Faculty of Computer and Information Science at the University of Ljubljana, where in 2009 he became a full professor.
 In 2010 Zupan founded the Bioinformatics Laboratory which has currently more than 20 members.
 In the years 2006–2008 and 2010–2012 Zupan served as the vice dean for research and development.
 Blaž Zupan still collaborates with scientists in Houston, US, where he has a position of a visiting professor at Baylor College of Medicine.
 In the academic year 2008–2009 Zupan was a visiting scientist in the Center for tissue engineering at University of Pavia in Italy.